 my.batch.yaml didn’t change, the batch change shouldn’t change.

 That can only work, though, if the inputs to the batch spec stay the same too.

 on.repositoriesMatchingQuery uses Sourcegraph’s search functionality to dynamically produce a list of repositories in which to execute the

 steps, the list of repositories might change between executions of

 If that’s the case, the

 steps need to be re-executed in any newly found repositories.
-Changesets in repositories that are not found anymore will be closed (see “Updating a batch change” for more details).
+Changesets in repositories that are not found anymore will be closed and archived in the batch change (see “Updating a batch change” for more details).
 In repositories that are unchanged Sourcegraph CLI tries to use cached results to avoid having to re-execute the

 Whether a cached result can be used is dependent on multiple things: